 Finding friends: Lonely elephant arrives at Los Angeles Zoo

-Shaunzi was born in Thailand and spent much of her youth in a circus before arriving in Fresno with another el... .
-This undated photo provided by the Fresno Chaffee Zoo shows Shaunzi, an Asian elephant, in her compound at the zoo in Fresno, Calif.
+This undated photo provided by the Fresno Chaffee Zoo shows Shaunzi in her compound at the zoo in Fresno, Calif.
+Shaunzi was born in Thailand and spent much of her youth in a circus before arriving in Fresno with another elephant named Kara.

 Comments